codegdo/mango/docs/04_react/005_app_guard/02_update_app_graph.md

-# Add Login To App Graph
+# Add Guard To App Graph

 Now that we have wrapped the pages in the suspense layout, the updated project graph looks like this: